al-barbadyn/url-shortener/README.md

 }'

 Response:
-{
-    "status": "Success"
-}

-Or 404 if short url does not exist
+204 or 404 if short url does not exist
 ```

 ### Redirect